 2 top picks

-The Best Coconut Oil
+The Best Coconut Oils

 There are a lot of unknowns in the world of coconut oil, but what makes the best is clear: It comes from an ethical company, it’s conveniently packaged, and it’s as healthy as possible, no matter how you plan on using it.
 We dove deep into fair trade certifications, then tested six coconut oils ourselves.
 In the end, we found two products that taste and feel great.

-The Best Coconut Oil
+The 2 Best Coconut Oils

 - Kelapo Extra Virgin Coconut Oil -